apache/openwhisk/docs/actions.md

 You can create an action that chains together a sequence of actions.

-There are a several utility actions provided in a package called `/whisk.system/util` that you can use to create your first sequence.
+Several utility actions are provided in a package called `/whisk.system/util` that you can use to create your first sequence.
 You can learn more about packages in the [Packages](./packages.md) section.

 1. Display the actions in the `/whisk.system/util` package.